BuildWeek-better-professor-1/back-end/README.md

 ### Response

 #### 200 (OK)
- > If successful, endpoint will return HTTP response with students id, first name, and last name
+ > If successful, endpoint will return HTTP response with a message and the new students id, first name, and last name

 ##### Example Response